• Skip to primary navigation

 The lab uses a smart blood pressure monitor in research relating to hypertension.
 These two pieces of equipment are given to participants so they can monitor their weight and blood pressure and then record that data easily.

-HTC VEVE VR Headset
+HTC VIVE VR Headset

-The HTC VEVE VR Headset is a PC-VR system that has a suite of options for virtual reality applications with high visual resolution.
+The HTC VIVE VR Headset is a PC-VR system that has a suite of options for virtual reality applications with high visual resolution.
 ACE Lab has this headset in inventory for further use as avenues for virtual reality based human factors research.

 GoPro